 Comments about a photograph: The Port of Piraeus

-It’s nice to look at old photographs, to remember the moment and bring back old memories.
+It’s surprisingly good to look at old negatives.
+You remember almost forgotten moments and bring back old memories.
+Sometimes you find really wonderful pictures.
 I found this picture in my old negatives while I was looking for old photographs of my hometown.

 What I really like about this photograph is the original analog negative film look that it has.
 These reach, warm gradations were revealed with minimum manipulation in the post process of the digital raw copy.
 I used no “film” presets to give this look.
 In my opinion the grain structure and even those “time imperfections” make this photograph unique.